Buying Guide Property Spain: Polaris World Resorts

 Power of Attorney: Although not necessary it is useful to provide a POA to your solicitor.
 This will allow them to deal with legal matters on your behalf without you having to be present in Spain.
 This can include the full buying of the property including completion at the notary and NIE above.
 We have several local Spanish solicitors (English speaking) that we recommend and arrangements can be made to meet them during your visit.

 At present as a UK or overseas buyer the only way to achieve a high mortgage in Spain

 ) is by purchasing a bank owned property

 We deal with at least five different banks for the properties they own.
 Bank property mortgage interest rates are between 2.00% and 4.00%.
-The best deals we have are currently 110% at Euribor + 1.25% (around 2.0% mortgage rate).
+The best deals we have are currently are at Euribor + 1.25% (around 2.0% mortgage rate).
 These are the general market conditions at time of writing.
-(Updated December 2012).
+(Updated July 2013).

 Applications are generally quite quick.
 You will need typically proof of income (P60's, Tax Returns, Signed Accounts), a credit reference (eg Experian or Equifax both of which can be obtained online), 6 months' bank statements and details of assets & liabilities.

 You will need a Spanish bank account.
 Most banks now offer statements and correspondence in English including online banking in English.
 It's free to open a bank account.
 You just need your passport and a small deposit.
 If you are taking a mortgage then that bank will insist you have a current account with them anyway.
 We can help you open an account while in Spain.
 Your solicitor can do this in your absence with a Power of Attorney.

 We recommend a couple of days to view properties and meet with a solicitor and possibly a bank should you be applying for a mortgage.
 In most cases a property can only be taken off the market once a deposit is placed.
 This can be done in some cases by card (depending on developer/bank) or by bank transfer from your home country on return.
 Read More: Polaris World Inspection Visits